kristinafrost/Week_4_HW-2/README.md

 * **How many hours did it take to complete?**
   * ***18***
 * **Which required and optional stories have you completed?**
-  * :white_large_square: Implement scrollable tray of images
+  * :white_check_mark: Implement scrollable tray of images
     * :white_check_mark: You should be able to drag the tray up or down.
     * :white_check_mark: Once the tray is revealed, you shouldn't be able to drag it any more.
     * :white_check_mark: After releasing the tray, it should either move to its hidden position or its revealed position.